EdyJ/blender-to-unity-fbx-exporter/README.md

 When Unity imports the FBX file all objects receive a rotation of -90 degrees in the X axis to preserve their visual pose.
 As the objects in the FBX already have a rotation of X+90 then the undesired rotation is canceled and everything gets imported correctly.

+#### Why not using the "Experimental - Apply Transform" option?

+This option doesn't work with object hierarchies of more than 2 levels.
+Objects beyond the 2nd level keep receiving unwanted rotations and scalings when imported into Unity.

 ## Notes

 - Not tested with armatures nor animations.
 Feel free to open an issue with a simple repro scene if you encounter any problem.